wendymarythomas/workshop/README.md

 ## Download

 If you are unfamiliar with git, I recommend you yo to download this repository as a zip file.
 Just click on the green *Clone or download* button and select *Download ZIP*.
+## Desktop Install

+install python
+Download chromedriver
+Chromedrive in same directory as code
+Add python,code and codefolder to the path
+Run requirements.txt from the code folder

+Vscode - install rf syntax and debugger, and python Install git and git desktop
+Pull code from git
+And path to git.exe to vscode

 ## Installation Package